Templates

 And the output of the report will show the squares:

-We'll create a template that will show data in squares.
-The color of the square is determined by the report.
+We'll create a template that displays data in squares.
+The color of each square is determined by the report.

-First, we'll create a template row called 'square' that contains a CSS style and a DIV.
-The template contains two parameters #title for the square text and #color to be used in the CSS style.
+First, we'll define a template row called 'square' that includes a CSS style and a DIV.
+The template will use two parameters: #title for the square text and #color for the CSS style.

 <style>